Jacopo Pellegrini

-Jacopo Pellegrini (born 12 September 2000) is an Italian professional footballer who plays as a forward for club Trento on loan from Feralpisalò.
+Jacopo Pellegrini (born 12 September 2000) is an Italian professional footballer who plays as a forward for club Union Brescia.

 Club career

 Pellegrini made his professional debut for Sassuolo in a 2–1 Coppa Italia loss to Perugia on 4 December 2019.

 On 23 May 2020 he signed his first professional contract for Sassuolo.

 On 8 September 2020 he joined Serie C club Gubbio on loan.

 On 22 July 2021, he moved to Pordenone in Serie B on a season-long loan.

 On 13 July 2022, Pellegrini joined Reggiana on loan.

 On 24 August 2023, Pellegrini moved on loan to Vicenza, with an option to buy.

 On 3 August 2024, he joined Feralpisalò on permanent basis.